dotnet/runtime/docs/pr-guide.md

 ## Rerunning Validation

-Validation may fail for several reasons
+Validation may fail for several reasons:

 ### Option 1: You have a defect in your PR